-b.
+include all convictions under 8 U.S.C. §§ 1253 and 1326, as well as second or subsequent illegal entry convictions under 8 U.S.C. § 1325(a).171 b.
 Section 2L1.2(b)(2) and (b)(3)-Other prior convictions Subsections (b)(2) and (b)(3) account for prior convictions (other than illegal entry or reentry offenses) primarily through a sentence-imposed approach.
 The sentence-imposed approach is similar to how a defendant's criminal history score is calculated in Chapter Four of the Guidelines Manual-both are based on the sentence length of his or her prior convictions.
 The two subsections divide the defendant's criminal history into two time periods.
 Subsection (b)(2) provides an enhancement if, before the defendant was ordered deported or ordered removed from the United States for the first time, the defendant engaged in criminal conduct that, at any time, resulted in a conviction.
 Provides an enhancement if after the defendant engaged in criminal conduct that, at any time, resulted in a conviction.
 The specific offense characteristics at subsections (b)(2) and (b)(3) each contain a parallel set of enhancements (applying the greatest): - 10 levels for a prior felony conviction for which the sentence imposed was five years or more; - 8 levels for a prior felony conviction for which the sentence imposed was two years or more; - 6 levels for a prior felony conviction for which the sentence imposed exceeded one year and one month; - 4 levels for any other prior felony conviction; or - 2 levels for three or more convictions for misdemeanors that are crimes of violence or drug trafficking offenses.
-175 "Sentence imposed" is defined in Application Note 2 as having the meaning given the term "sentence of imprisonment" in Application Note 2 and subsection (b) of §4A1.2 (Definitions and Instructions for Computing Criminal History).
-176 Notably, "[t]he length of the sentence imposed includes any term of imprisonment given upon revocation of probation, parole, or supervised release, regardless of when the revocation occurred."
-177 The Eleventh Circuit upheld these enhancements against equal protection and procedural due process challenges, reasoning that the proper universe of defendants for an ''' USSG §2L1.2(b)(2)-(3). ''' 172 See USSG §4A1.1.
+176 "Sentence imposed" is defined in Application Note 2 as having the meaning given the term "sentence of imprisonment" in Application Note 2 and subsection (b) of §4A1.2 (Definitions and Instructions for Computing Criminal History).
+177 Notably, "[t]he length of 171 USSG §2L1.2, comment. (n.2).

+173 See USSG §4A1.1.